pfacouetey/mental_health_analyzer/README.md

 -   **Description**

-Based on some social media comments, we want to predict people's mental health state.
+Based on some social media comments (particularly Reddit posts), this project presents a POC to predict people's mental health state.

 Please, refer to the `Introduction` part of the notebook `cleaning_notebooks/clean_raw_data.ipnyb` to have a full understanding of where the data came from and kind of biases that could exist in this analysis.